Post Bootstrap Tasks

 To access the dashboard:

-- Complete the cloud appropriate section of Logging On To the Kubernetes Cluster.
-This only needs to be done once per Kubernetes cluster.
+Complete the cloud appropriate section of Logging On To the Kubernetes Cluster.

 note